 Best Time Of Year To Hike Pyles Peak:

 Pyles Peak Trail Conditions:

 This trail is maintained by volunteer groups, general use, and through the Mission Trails Regional Park system.
 There is no cover from the sun along the trail so prepare accordingly.
-The trail is mostly dirt with loose granite rocks and numerous switchbacks that lead up to Cowles.
 The trail on the Cowles Mountain side of things is a little crowded and loud to see any major wildlife.
-Snakes on the other hand are common.
-To reach Pyles Peak, Cowles Mountain will first need to be summited.
-Altogether the hike is very straight forward and an out and back trail.
-Begin the hike at the Golfcrest Drive trailhead and head up to Cowles.
-Once at Cowles, look to the north and there will be a maintenance road that leads to the very obvious communication tower.
+Rattlesnakes are common.
+There is no poison oak along the trail.

 The trail is mostly made up of lose rock and dirt.
 To see the trail conditions from Cowels Mountain, see the individual trail routes.
 From Cowles Mountain the trail loses over four hundred feet of elevation before climbing another two hundred feet to get to Pyles Peak.
 Once there, enjoy the views and head on back!